Herbert Sumsion: Gloucester and the Three Choirs Festival

 On 1 March 1928, Herbert Brewer died suddenly of a heart attack, leaving the post of organist at Gloucester vacant only a few months before the cathedral was to host the Three Choirs Festival.
 Brewer had expressed a desire that Sumsion succeed him, so although Sumsion had just accepted the position of organist at Coventry cathedral, the Dean and Chapter at Gloucester negotiated his release from this commitment.
 Sumsion and his wife left America for England in June 1928.

 Despite his relatively late arrival on the scene, Sumsion's leadership of the 1928 Three Choirs Festival at Gloucester impressed both music colleagues and the press.
 In those days the resident organist bore the burden of conducting, and though in 1928 several composers were on hand to conduct their own works—notably Elgar and the Hungarian composer Zoltán Kodály—Sumsion was responsible for works such as Verdi's Requiem and Honegger's King David, the latter being a Three Choirs debut.
 It was following the 1928 festival that Elgar made his oft-quoted pun: 'What at the beginning of the week was assumption has now become a certainty.'

 A former Sumsion pupil writes that Sumsion's 'vision in matters of programme planning together with his skill of direction in a very wide spectrum of works made him one of the most successful conductors' in the Three Choirs Festival's history.
 From 1928 until his retirement in 1967, Sumsion was responsible for planning and serving as the principal conductor for eleven festivals held at Gloucester.
 Although Sumsion personally acknowledged the challenge that cathedral organists—who were primarily choral conductors—faced in conducting major orchestral works, his own conducting was greatly respected, and his interpretations of Elgar's works were viewed as being representative of the composer's own readings.
 At the first festival following Elgar's death (1934), Sumsion proposed that the three cathedral organists each conduct one of the Elgar works on the program, a welcome division of labour for the host conductor that would later become standard practice.
 After the retirement in 1949 of Percy Hull of Hereford and Ivor Atkins of Worcester, Sumsion remained the only direct link with Elgar amongst the musicians of the three cathedrals.

-In his program planning for the festival, Sumsion championed the performance of new English works.
+In his programme planning for the festival, Sumsion championed the performance of new English works.
 Notable premieres at Sumsion's Gloucester festivals included Gustav Holst's Choral Fantasia (1931), Howells's Hymnus Paradisi (1950), and Finzi's Intimations of Immortality (1950); as well as works by Vaughan Williams, Howard Ferguson, Robin Milford, Tony Hewitt-Jones, John Sanders, and Sumsion himself.
 Outside the realm of English music, Sumsion helped sustain a festival connection with Kodály by inviting him back to Gloucester in 1937 and programming his works at six Gloucester festivals.